 The main differences between the dialects are in the vocabulary (function names), grammar (function arguments), and syntax (function order) when working with dataframes.
 The two dialects can accomplish the same tasks, just as two languages can express the same concepts, but they have different ways of doing so.

-You only need to be proficient in writing one of these dialects, but you should be able to at least understand both.
+You only need to be proficient in writing one of these dialects, but since both are in common use, you will eventually want to understand both.

 After that, the R dialects diverge, and you will have a choice to make when learning dataframe operations of subsetting, merging, aggregating, and reshaping.